ksheedlo/csci3155paper/paper.md

 ## Standards Progress

-In a working draft for the 6th edition of the EMCAScript includes syntax for array comprehension.
+The current working draft for ECMAScript Harmony includes a well-defined grammar for array comprehensions.

     ArrayComprehension:
         [Comprehension]